Lona-web558/Express-platinum-bank-quiz-/README.md

 # Express-platinum-bank-quiz-

-# Platinum Quiz Earning Game
+# Platinum Quiz learrning Game

-A modern and responsive **Platinum Quiz Earning Game** built using **HTML5**, **CSS3**, **Bootstrap 5**, and **JavaScript**.
+A modern and responsive **Platinum Quiz learning Game** built using **HTML5**, **CSS3**, **Bootstrap 5**, and **JavaScript**.
 The application provides an engaging quiz experience with a clean interface, instant feedback, score tracking, and a simulated earning system where users accumulate platinum points by answering questions correctly.

 ---